Judge's ruling protects migrant shelter on US-Mexico border and accuses Texas of harassment

 McALLEN, Texas — (AP) — A judge blasted efforts by Texas Attorney General Ken Paxton to shutter one of the oldest and largest migrant shelters on the U.S.-Mexico border in a scathing ruling Tuesday, accusing the Republican of "outrageous" conduct over his claims that the shelter encourages migrants to enter the country illegally.

-Judge Francisco X. Dominguez in El Paso ruled that Paxton's attempts to enforce a subpoena for records of migrants who have been served at Annunciation House in the last few years violated the shelter's constitutional rights.
+Judge Francisco X. Dominguez ruled that Paxton's attempts to enforce a subpoena for records of migrants who have been served at Annunciation House in the last few years violated the El Paso shelter's constitutional rights.
 His ruling prevents Paxton from seeking the records and protects the shelter from what Dominguez called "harassment and overreaching" by Paxton's office.

-Paxton's office did not immediately respond to requests for comment, but the state is expected to appeal.
+Paxton's office did not respond to requests for comment, but the state is expected to appeal.

+Annunciation House is one of several nonprofit groups that help migrants from which Paxton's office has sought information in recent months.
+Team Brownsville, which assists migrants who are dropped off by federal agents in the border city of Brownsville, received a letter demanding documents in May.
+Paxton is also suing Catholic Charities of the Rio Grande Valley seeking testimony.

 Dominguez wrote that he previously expressed concern that Paxton’s office had not identified which laws Annunciation House was allegedly breaking.